slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Being pacifist in face of wolves is the source of endless tragedy.'*

-> *'To change a status quo based on a minority, the majority must unite.
+> *'To change a status quo established by a minority, the majority must unite.
 To do that use non-violent organized action and humor, keeping the risk as low as possible so everybody can join your side.' -- Srdja Popovic*

 > *'Disarm and infuriate with the mirror effect.' -- Robert Greene (44th law of power)*